hammlab/k-beam-minimax/readme.md

-![GAN - Mixture of Gaussians](/misc/jsd.jpg "mixture of gaussians") *Simultaneously tracking K local maxima of the minimax problem improves convergence and stability significantly as K increases.*
+![GAN - Mixture of Gaussians](/misc/jsd.jpg "mixture of gaussians") *Caption: Simultaneously tracking K local maxima of the minimax problem improves convergence and stability significantly as K increases.*

 This page is the repository for the codes used in ["K-Beam Subgradient Descent for Minimax Optimization," ICML, 2018](http://arxiv.org/abs/1610.03577).